 The effects of a title only manifest when one is the designated leader.

 Any leader can pass their leader status to another unit using the “Hegemone Pass” command.
 Once that unit becomes the leader, their title’s influence overwrites their predecessor’s and it’s own effects come into play.

-Titles are classified according to whom the title will influence once the unit becomes the leader.
+Titles are classified according to who would be affected once the bearer becomes the leader.
 These four categories are: